-Head Start's Male and Father Involvement Initiative encourages fathers and male figures to be actively involved in the lives of Head Start children.
+Head Start's Male and Father Involvement Initiative encourages fathers and male figures in the child's life to be actively involved in the lives of Head Start children.
 It is a proven fact that children are more successful when this occurs.
 We also value the ideas that:

-• All fathers can be contributors to the well-being of their children.

-• Guardians are partners in raising their children, even when they don't live in the same household.
+- All fathers can be contributors to the well-being of their children. - Guardians are partners in raising their children, even when they don't live in the same household.
 UCHRA Van Buren County Head Start will ensure 3 activities for Male/Father Involvement each year.
-These activities will be:

->"Donuts for Dads" / "Pizza For POP"- this event will occur during the month of September.
+These activities will be: - >"Donuts for Dads" / "Pizza For POP"- this event will occur during the month of September.
 Fathers and/or male figures will be encouraged to attend a "Meet and Greet" (for fathers and males only).
-This event will allow all that attend the opportunity to socialize and discover the importance of their involvement and methods of being involved.

->"DERBY"(Dads Engaged in Raising Bold Youth) Day- this event will occur early in the program year to kick things off.
+This event will allow all that attend the opportunity to socialize and discover the importance of their involvement and methods of being involved. - >"DERBY"(Dads Engaged in Raising Bold Youth) Day- this event will occur early in the program year to kick things off.
 A small pinewood race car will be sent home with each child for the male in their lives to help them prepare for the big race.
-A race day event will be hosted for a friendly competition to see who's car shoots down the track best! >"Birds of a Feather" - this event will occur mid-school year, fathers and male figures will be encouraged to participate with children in building a birdhouse for each child to take home.
+A race day event will be hosted for a friendly competition to see who's car shoots down the track best!
+This event will allow father and child to participate in the activities together.

->"MVP" (Male Valued Partner/Most Valued Person) Day - this event will occur at the year end.
+- >"Birds of a Feather" this event will occur mid-school year, fathers and male figures will be encouraged to participate with children in building a birdhouse for each child to take home. - >"MVP" (Male Valued Partner/Most Valued Person) Day this event will occur at the year end.
 Fathers and male figures will be encouraged to attend and participate in all event activities interacting with children.
 This interaction will allow both males and children to benefit from the experience.